toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ForkFS](https://github.com/SUPERCILEX/forkfs) - ForkFS allows you to sandbox a process's changes to your file system.
 * [gcp](https://github.com/aelafifi/gcp) - (Goffi's cp) - an advanced file copier tool, heavily inspired from the traditional `cp` command, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [gcstree](https://github.com/owlinux1000/gcstree) - Tree command for GCS (Google Cloud Storage).
+* [lib-x](https://github.com/Benexl/lib-x) - Browse your calibre library from the terminal.
 * [logrotate](https://github.com/logrotate/logrotate) - Rotate, compress and mail logs.
 * [ouch](https://github.com/ouch-org/ouch) - Painless compression and decompression in the terminal.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories, can be used to apply a command of a interactively selected files or to move across directories.